Free weekend, public holiday and school holiday bus travel for people 18 and under in Hamilton*.

 We are excited that all people 18 and under now get to ride the bus for free on the weekends, public holidays - and now school holidays - in Hamilton.

 At primary or intermediate school?
 Jump on board and the driver will issue you a free ticket.

 At high school?
 Show your school ID to the driver and they will issue you a free ticket.

 Not at school or don’t have a school ID?
 Show the driver some proof of age like a driver's licence and you will get your free ticket.
-If you don’t have ID just come and see us at the BUSIT counter inside the Transport Centre with proof of your date of birth (ie. birth certificate etc) and we will sort you out.
+If you don’t have ID just come and see us at the BUSIT counter inside the Transport Centre with proof of your date of birth (ie. birth certificate etc) and we will organise you an ID card.
 We are open Monday to Friday 8am-4.30pm.

 Enjoy your FREE weekends, public holidays AND school holidays.

-*Free travel applies within the Hamilton City Boundary on Saturdays, Sundays and public holidays.
+*Free travel applies within the Hamilton City Boundary on Saturdays, Sundays and public, and school holidays.
 Under 5s travel free at all times.
-The free weekend travel is a one year trial and is supported by Hamilton City Council.
+The free weekend and school holiday travel is a one year trial and is supported by Hamilton City Council.

 FAQ about free travel for youth on weekends and school holidays

 What age do I have to be to get free youth travel?

 You must be 18 or under to receive the free travel in the weekends and school holidays.